-Which brings us to my latest City Cruises trip.
+Which brings us to my 2016 City Cruises trip.
 I tried the Original London Sightseeing Bus Tour for a day and it included a City Cruises ticket so how could I resist checking if they were still trying to get cash that their bosses, apparently, don’t know about from visitors to London?
-Oh, I took a front row seat for this one.
+Oh, I took a front-row seat for this one.

 So, meet Sid.